Supporting Asian, Asian American, and Pacific Islander Students and Families: Tips for Educators in K–12 Settings

 - Ensure that all students have developmentally appropriate avenues for understanding what constitutes bias-based behaviors, what systems and structures exist for reporting such incidents, and the appropriate consequences (e.g., restorative practices that focus on building community and strengthening relationships).

-Support AAAPI School Personnel
+Support AAAPIDA School Personnel

 - Provide antiracism training for school personnel and consider ways to integrate within existing social-emotional learning initiatives (Stop AAPI Hate, 2020b).